microsoft/api-guidelines/graph/patterns/change-tracking.md

   2. [Optionally] Further GET requests to retrieve more pages of the current state via the `@odata.nextLink` URL.
   3. After some time, a GET request to see if there are new changes via the `@odata.deltaLink` URL.
   4. [Optionally] GET requests to retrieve more pages of changes via the `@odata.nextLink` URL.

-The `nextLink` provides a mechanism to do server-driven paging through the change data that is currently available.
-When there are no further pages of changes immediately available, a `deltaLink` is returned instead.

-The `deltaLink` provides a mechanism for the API consumer to catch up on changes since their last request to the delta function.
-If no changes have happened since the last request, then the deltaLink MUST return an empty collection.

-Both `nextLink` and `deltaLink` MUST be considered opaque URLs.
-The best practice is to make them opaque via encoding.

 Delta payload requirements:
   - The payload is a collection of change records using the collection format.